mariellefoster/plots_and_projects/README.md

 ## Books that last
 - for 30 minutes after a seal is broken
 - only until you explicitly look for them

+## Home Control Demons
+- Living in your IOT devices
+- Warring for control